We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 You know the saying, safety first.
 This is something that can be easily overlooked but testing smoke detectors will take you literally 5 minutes or less.
 Just do it, check it off the list and keep your family safe.

 Giving your house a deep cleaning each month will prevent the build-up of nasty grime and filth that is not only disgusting but can lead to other issues like insects and rodents.
-Make a list of everything that needs to get scrubbed and divide up the duties.
+Make a list of everything that needs to get scrubbed and divide up the duties (better yet, use the list that we created for you).
 Regular cleaning will make it much more manageable versus doing it once in a while.
 If you have hardwood floors, check out this comprehensive guide on How to Deep Clean Hardwood Floors.

 Replace HVAC filters (every 3 months)